 The ANS Nuclear Cafe is a blog owned and edited by the American Nuclear Society.
 Information contained on the ANS Nuclear Cafe has been provided by numerous sources.
 Therefore, the American Nuclear Society assumes no responsibility or liability for the accuracy of information contained herein.
 DISCLAIMER: The views expressed in posted articles do not necessarily reflect the views of the American Nuclear Society.
 The views expressed here are those of the individual authors.
 ANS takes no ownership of their views.
 The American Nuclear Society assumes no responsibility or liability for any use or operation of any methods, products, instructions, or ideas contained on this site.

 The ANS Nuclear Cafe includes links to other sites operated by third parties.
 These links are provided as a convenience to you and as an additional avenue of access to the information contained therein.
 We have not reviewed all of the information on other sites and are not responsible for the content of any other sites or any products or services that may be offered through other sites.
-The inclusion of these links in no way indicates their endorsement, support, or approval of the contents of this site or the policies or positions of the American Nuclear Society.
-We have the right to edit, remove, or deny access to content that is determined to be, in our sole discretion, inappropriate or unacceptable.
+The inclusion of these links in no way indicates an endorsement, support, or approval of the contents of this site or the policies or positions of the American Nuclear Society.
+The Society maintains the right to edit, remove, or deny access to content that is determined to be, in our sole discretion, inappropriate or unacceptable.

 ANS welcomes submissions from ANS members on nuclear topics.
 For more information on submitting a perspective, see the instructions below, or contact the editor Linda Zec at LZec@ans.org.

 Guidelines for submitting blog articles for consideration on the ANS Nuclear Cafe

 Submit the article to email@example.com.
 We accept most graphics file formats, but JPEG works the best.
 For each image submitted, please provide caption information.
 Please also provide photo credit information, such as “(Photo credit: Acme Company)” or “(Photo credit: Acme Company/John Smith)”.